If you are considering suicide call us at 905-849-4541.

 If you or someone you know is in danger call 911.

-There is no typical suicide victim.
-Almost everyone at some time in his or her life thinks about committing suicide.
+There is no typical person who dies by suicide.
+At some time in his or her life, many people have thought about suicide.
 It happens to young and old, rich and poor.
 People in crisis often perceive their dilemma as inescapable and feel an utter loss of control.
 Fortunately, there are some common warning signs which, when identified and acted upon, can save the life of someone you know.

 Common Warning Signs: